huhu23333/Dual-image-cutter/README.md

 # Dual-image-cutter
-A Gradio application that can crop two images at the same position at the same time Your file should be placed as follows
+A Gradio application that can crop two images at the same position at the same time Your files should be placed as follows

 -input
 --image1_1.png